bckohan/django-render-static/doc/source/quick.rst

 .. warning::

-    If you get an exception when you run :ref:`renderstatic` that originated from a :py:class:`render_static.exceptions.URLGenerationFailed` exception, you mostly likely need to register some :ref:`placeholders` before calling :ref:`urls_to_js`.
+    If you get an exception when you run :django-admin:`renderstatic` that originated from a :class:`render_static.exceptions.URLGenerationFailed` exception, you mostly likely need to register some :ref:`placeholders` before calling :templatetag:`urls_to_js`.

 .. note::
     The JavaScript URL resolution is guaranteed to produce the same paths as Django's reversal